Looking for a career that could take you anywhere in the world? Explore your global options at IU!

 As an international studies major, you will take courses such as:

-- Human Rights and International Law (INTL-I 204)
+Human Rights and International Organizations (INTL-L 445)

-You may be interested in a degree in Central Eurasian studies the Hamilton Lugar School of Global and International Studies.
+You may be interested in a degree in Central Eurasian studies in the Hamilton Lugar School of Global and International Studies.

 Pursue a degree through the Department of Central Eurasian Studies and you’ll be prepared for a career in government, academia, or business that focuses on the vast heartland of Europe and Asia that extends from Finland and Hungary to Iran to Mongolia and Tibet.
 The department is one of the world’s leading centers of expertise on Central Eurasia, with faculty equipped to teach about this region’s great art, literature, and empires—and offers more languages than any other department at IU.